Social Media Ain't News

 With news being inherently new and challenging, they’re fundamentally at odds with engagement and thus business incentives of social media platforms.
 No matter your convictions, you’re a product first.
 There’s no money in providing you with a balanced, comprehensive view of the world.
 If you’re looking for news, stop doom-scrolling.
 Social media isn’t a reflection of the world, it is a reflection of ourselves.
 Our feeds are designed to only show us what we want to see.

 We’re at an interesting point in time.
-We’re experiencing the implications of an increasing number of people consuming information primarily through the self-reinforcing lens of social media.
+We’re experiencing the implications of an increasing number of people consuming information primarily through the self-reinforcing lens of social media giving rise to echo chambers.
 AI is a catalyst that will further increase the level of customized targeting and gaslighting.
 Conventional norms and institutions are already being tested.
 Access to accurate information has always been a challenge, yet this is the first time in history we can go out, do our due diligence, and come back perfectly content that we were right however wrong we are.
 Social media is a wolf in sheep’s clothing that deceives us with unprecedented levels of personalized comfort and authority that traditional campaigns and media outlets never could.

 Footnotes